| Safe Haskell | None |

 workerLauncherWithRunCmd :: MonadIO m => FilePath -> ((String, [String]) -> Process ()) -> m (WorkerLauncher JobId) Source #

-that uses the supplied command runner to launch
+WorkerLauncher that uses the supplied command runner to launch

 workers.
-Sets connectionTimeout
+Sets connectionTimeout to Nothing.
+Uses the

-supplied to withLaunchedWorker
+ServiceId supplied to withLaunchedWorker to construct JobId

-is used as log
+(through JobName).
+The supplied FilePath is used as log

 directory for the worker, with the log file name derived from